This Mediterranean Style Stuffed Zucchini with tomatoes, garlic, peppers, olives, feta, and herbs and baked crisp makes a great appetizer or side.

 Ingredients

-- 3 in small-medium zucchinis ends trimmed and cut half lengthwise
+- 3 small to medium zucchinis ends trimmed and cut half lengthwise

-- 1 medium-large tomato washed, cored and diced
+- 1 medium to large tomato washed, cored and diced

 - 1 small bell pepper stemmed, seeded and diced